robofest/dyn_reconfig_intro/README.md

 # dyn_reconfig_intro
-IRR class - Dynamic Reconfigure Tutorial (A very simple example) Video is posted on Canvas
+IRR class - Dynamic Reconfigure Tutorial
+* A very simple example
+* A video is posted on Canvas